Alexnortung/combinatorics.js/README.md

 # Introduction

-With unique Combinatorics you will be able to generate combinations ny elements.
+With unique Combinatorics you will be able to generate combinations of any elements.
 Can generate the combinations so that all return values are unique.

 example: you have the string "AAB" that you want all the combinations different combinations for, but you don't want "AAB" twice.
 Then it should look like the following.